…or “How a ‘$25’ PC actually costs you $500!!!1“

 To sum up many of the criticisms I’ve read on-line:

-“Raspberry Pi is a scam!
-People are finally talking about this.
+“Raspberry Pi is a SCAM!
+People are finally talking about this!
 They call it a $25 computer, but it’s not.
-Once you add the extras you need to make it a computer it mounts up.
-Here is a breakdown:
+Once you add the extras you need to make it a computer it mounts up HUGELY.
+Here is an actual cost breakdown: